-If IBHE Staff or the Executive Director seeks to attend a conference or meeting where a Prohibited Source, as defined by the State Officials and Employees Ethics Act, proposed to provide all or part of the cost (including, but not limited to airfare and hotel accommodations), the Ethics Officer will consider approval in accordance with the Gift Ban provisions of the Ethics Act under the following conditions:
+If IBHE Staff or the Executive Director seeks to attend a conference or meeting where a Prohibited Source, as defined by the State Officials and Employees Ethics Act, proposed to provide all or part of the cost (including, but not limited to airfare and hotel accommodations), the Ethics Officer will consider approval in accordance with the Gift Ban provisions of the Ethics Act and seek approval from the Executive Ethics Commission under the Gift Ban Exemption process if the following conditions are met:

-- 1. IBHE Staff Member has obtained approval in writing in advance by the Executive Director and Deputy Director for Fiscal Affairs & Budgeting; or in the case of the Executive Director, has obtained approval in writing in advance by the Chair; and. - 2.
+- 1. IBHE Staff Member has obtained approval in writing in advance by the Executive Director and Chief Financial Officer.;; and. - 2.
 The Prohibited Source agrees to make or arrange payment or reimbursement of such costs directly with and to IBHE.